Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 ## Why This Tool Exists

 Many quantum dynamics tools are excellent for one system, one parameter set, or a moderate number of CPU-parallel jobs.
-Interferometry often needs millions of independent low-dimensional simulations on a rectangular grid.
+Interferometry often needs millions of independent simulations on a rectangular grid.
 In that regime, moving only a single trajectory to the GPU is not enough: the parameter sweep itself must live inside the GPU kernel.

 `GQIS` is designed for that case.
 It compiles the model once, sends the parameter grid to the GPU, integrates every grid point in parallel, accumulates the requested observable inside the kernel, and transfers only the final 2D result back to CPU memory for plotting.